Digital Signal Analysis

 DTest: Automated analysis within authorized frequency ranges

-Automated analysis of digital signals within authorized frequency ranges is performed in the DTest program option window for the following standards: DECT, GSM, Bluetooth and IEEE 802.15.4 (ZigBee, ISA100.11a, WirelessHART, MiWi)
+Automated analysis of digital signals within authorized frequency ranges is performed in the DTest program option window for the following standards: DECT, GSM, Bluetooth, IEEE 802.15.4 (ZigBee, ISA100.11a, WirelessHART, MiWi), DVB-T and DVB-T2.

 These standards are characterized by the fact they operate in the appropriate frequency range defined by the standard.
 In this window an operator can get information including addresses, IDs of all transmitters for these standards, build a topology of the network or identify clandestine working transmitters.